Chief of Corrections | Patrick L. Labat

 City of Atlanta Department of Corrections Sexual Victimization Data

-Click here to review the 2014 Atlanta Department of Corrections Sexual Victimization Survey.
+Click here to review the 2016 Atlanta Department of Corrections Sexual Victimization Survey.
+The 2017 survey is not available at this time.

 Third Party Reporting